 - Got new ideas from a student, reader, or conversation partner that helped take the idea to the next level.

-Here’s what’s happening on a deeper level that creates the magic of the Explanation Effect mental model…
+Simmons goes into more details as to what is happening on a deeper level that creates this ‘magic’ of the Explanation Effect mental model…

 Learning is NOT just about taking in information.
 In my experience coaching hundreds of people on learning how to learn, almost no one has a system for processing information.
 It’s almost as if people just expect the learning to happen automatically after they read a book, listen to a podcast, watch a lecture, or have a life experience.
 Looking at text and expecting to learn is not far off from looking at food and expecting to get its nutrients.
 We need to digest our life experiences just like we digest our food.
 Without some form of active processing, almost everything we read is lost within weeks.

 As the diagram below shows, absorbing information is just the first step in the universal process for learning, which I call the learning loop.